conmccoid/Fractures-Code/Notes.md

 ```
 (Include the `-u` to output to the terminal.)

+### Parallelization

+It's important that objects used in multiple places are properly gathered and scattered when they are needed.

+For example, a recent hurdle, the vectors 'u' and 'v' must be updated when assembling 'Euv' and 'Evu'.
+This is not done in the course of the iteration, and so must be done when 'Euv' and 'Evu' are needed when multiplying by the Jacobian.

 ## SSH into Graham cluster

 `ssh mccoidc@graham.alliancecan.ca`, using SSH key and DUO multi-factor app.